-To achieve that the controller reacts immediately to room temperature deviations, adjust the function block setting CO1, 2 -> F09 - 1.
+To ensure that the controller reacts immediately to room temperature deviations during rated or reduced operation, the function block setting CO1, 2 -> F09 - 1 needs to be made.
+The heating is then always switched off as soon as the room temperature exceeds the Day set point or Night set point by 2 °C.